wikukarno/buanacoding/content/blog/go/understanding-pointers-in-go-reference-types-and-receivers-explained.md

     answer: "Protect shared data with Mutex/RWMutex or confine ownership to a single goroutine.
 Avoid sharing writable pointers across goroutines without synchronization."
 ---

 In Go, understanding pointers is essential if you want to work effectively with functions, methods, and memory-efficient code.
-Unlike some other languages, Go’s approach to pointers is clean and straightforward—there’s no pointer arithmetic, and most things can be done without overly complex syntax.
+Unlike some other languages, Go’s approach to pointers is clean and straightforward--there’s no pointer arithmetic, and most things can be done without overly complex syntax.

 This article will help you understand: